hodcroftlab/enterovirus_a71/ingest/README.md

 ## Updating Vendored Scripts

-This repository uses [`git subrepo`](https://github.com/ingydotnet/git-subrepo) to manage vendored scripts in `ingest/vendored`.
+This repository uses [`git subrepo`](https://github.com/ingydotnet/git-subrepo) to manage vendored scripts in `vendored`.

 ### Steps to Update Vendored Scripts

 1. Install `git subrepo` by following the [installation guide](https://github.com/ingydotnet/git-subrepo#installation).
-2. Pull the latest changes from the central ingest repository by following the instructions in [`ingest/vendored/README.md`](vendored/README.md#vendoring).
+2. Pull the latest changes from the central ingest repository by following the instructions in [`vendored/README.md`](vendored/README.md#vendoring).